-When you think about running a successful membership program, what part of that excites you the most?
+When you think about running a successful membership program, what excites you the most?

 Is it the prospect of sharing your ideas with a large audience?
-Do you dream of making a difference in the lives of others?
-Or do you think the idea of only working a couple of hours a week appeals to you most?
+Making a difference in the lives of others?
+Or do you like the idea of only working a couple of hours a week?

 Maybe it’s all of the above….